EmilG89/testrepo/README.md

 # testrepo

+## editing the file

-testing of repository and its functions
+testing of repository and its functions.